- Wet wipes can clog and damage your septic system.

 But aren’t some wipes “septic safe”?

-The consensus is "no." No wipes are truly safe for your septic system (you can read this opinion from this septic tank service company, this other septic tank service company, as well as Consumer Reports.
+The consensus is "no." Many people trust brands like Charmin, Quilted Northern, Equate, Kleenex, Cottonelle, and Kirkland.
+But really, all wipes risk the safety of your septic system (you can read this opinion from this septic tank service company, this other septic tank service company, as well as Consumer Reports.

 One company "recommends not using wipes.
 If you have to, throw them away.
 The only material meant to enter your septic system is from you.
 There are some wipes on the market that are advertised as ‘septic safe.’
 Before believing you can flush these wipes into your septic system, remember that flush-able does not mean that the wipe will break down.
 Still, if you want to use wipes, schedule your septic pumping regularly to ensure no damage occurs."